 Resolution is a fundamental specification and one of the most important factors when selecting an encoder.
 For linear encoders, resolution designates the number of measuring units per distance (inch or millimeter), whereas for rotary encoders, it refers to the number of measuring units per revolution (also called pulses per revolution, or PPR) or per degree of angle.
-Encoder resolution is often referred to in bits, which are binary units: a 16 bit resolution rotary encoder will have 65,536 (216) increments per turn, or PPR.
+The resolution of an absolute encoder is often given in bits, which are binary units: a 16 bit absolute rotary encoder can measure 65,536 (216) positions per encoder revolution.

 It’s important not to confuse resolution with accuracy or repeatability.
 Accuracy indicates the discrepancy between where the encoder says it is and where it actually is.
 The primary influence on an encoder’s accuracy is how precisely the measuring units are spaced, although other machine parameters, such as deflection or backlash in the motion components, can also have a detrimental effect on accuracy.
 Repeatability is the consistency with which the encoder makes the same measurement, and is an important specification for applications that perform repetitive tasks, such as assembly or pick-and-place processes.

 Magnetic encoders use permanent magnets placed on the edge of a rotor, with hall sensors that detect changes in the magnetic field as the alternating poles of the magnet pass by.
 The more magnetic poles and sensors an encoder has, the higher its resolution.

 For optical encoders, a disk (or strip, in the case of linear versions) is patterned with transparent and opaque areas that are sensed by a photodetector as a light source shines through.
 The number and pattern of opaque and transparent sections determines the resolution.
 Optical encoders typically have between 100 and 6000 segments per revolution, which means they can provide between 3.6 and 0.06 degrees of resolution.